Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Mat ern on spheres

 \section{Mat\'ern on spheres}

-We now consider Gaussian processes with the Mat\'erm covariogram on the $d$-dimensional sphere $S^d$, including two popular manifolds in spatial statistics: the circle $S^1$ and sphere $S^2$.
+We now consider Gaussian processes with the Mat\'ern covariogram on the $d$-dimensional sphere $S^d$, including two popular manifolds in spatial statistics: the circle $S^1$ and sphere $S^2$.
 We show that all theorems in the previous sections hold for $S^d$ with $d=1,2,3$.
+As earlier, we assume that $P_i, ~i = 1,2$, are two Gaussian measures on $S^d$ with Mat\'ern covariogram parameters $\{ \sigma_i^2,\alpha_i, \nu\}$.